stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 # Static Analysis

-One of the design goals of our smart contracting language was the ability to statically analyze smart contract transactions to get accurate upper-bound estimates of transaction costs (i.e., runtime and storage requirements) as a function of input lengths.
+One of the design goals of our smart contracting language was the ability to statically analyze smart contracts to obtain accurate upper-bound estimates of transaction costs (i.e., runtime and storage requirements) as a function of input lengths.
 By limiting the types supported, the ability to recurse, and the ability to iterate, we believe that the language as presented is amenable to such static analysis based on initial investigations.

 The essential step in demonstrating the possibility of accurate and useful analysis of our smart contract definitions is demonstrating that any function within the language specification has an output length bounded by a constant factor of the input length.
 If we can demonstrate this, then statically computing runtime or space requirements involves merely associating each function in the language specification with a way to statically determine cost as a function of input length.

+Notably, the fact that the cost functions produced by static analysis are functions of _input length_ means the following things:

+1. The cost of a cross-contract call can be "memoized", such that a static analyzer _does not_ need to recompute any static analysis on the callee when analyzing a caller.
+2. The cost of a given public function on a given input size _is always the same_, meaning that smart contract developers do not need to reason about different cases in which a given function may cost more or less to execute.

 ## Bounding Function Output Length